rust-lang/rust-forge/src/compiler/reviews.md

 This indicates that they approve the PR.

 People with bors privileges may also leave a `@bors r=username` command.
-This indicates that the PR was already apporved by `@username`.
+This indicates that the PR was already approved by `@username`.
 This is commonly done after rebasing.

 Finally, in some cases, PRs can be "delegated" by writing `@bors